iPrinka/comments-summary-ml-project/README.md

 ## How to use

+1. Create a virtual environment (python3 -m venv venv && source venv/bin/activate)

-1. Download all the dependencies by running `make requirements` in your terminal
+2. Download all the dependencies by running `make requirements` in your terminal

-2. Create a project on Google cloud console and enable Youtube API V3 for your project.
+3. Create a project on Google cloud console and enable Youtube API V3 for your project.
 Follow instructions [here.](https://console.developers.google.com/apis/api/youtube.googleapis.com/overview)

-3. Ensure your Youtube API keys are set as environment variables `API_SERVICE_NAME`, `API_VERSION`, `YOUTUBE_API_KEY`.
+4. Ensure your Youtube API keys are set as environment variables `API_SERVICE_NAME`, `API_VERSION`, `YOUTUBE_API_KEY` in the .env file (check the .env.example file for reference).
 Please find the details to generate the API key [here.](https://developers.google.com/youtube/registering_an_application)

-4. Ensure your OpenAI API key is set as an environment variable `OPENAI_API_KEY` (see best practices around API key safety [here](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety))
+5. Ensure your OpenAI API key is set as an environment variable `OPENAI_API_KEY` in the .env file (check the .env.example file for reference). (see best practices around API key safety [here](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety))

-5. Run the [streamlit](https://streamlit.io/) app by running `make run`
+6. Run the [streamlit](https://streamlit.io/) app by running `make run`

-6. Open the app in your browser at `http://localhost:8501`
+7. Open the app in your browser at `http://localhost:8501`

 ## Example